Landing Page Title

 Why is SEO important?

-The higher your pages rank in search engines, the more visible your business is, and higher visibility means more clicks.
-A lot more, in fact.
+The higher your pages rank in search engines, the more visible your business is, and higher visibility means more clicks, while low-ranking websites suffer the opposite effect.
 According to a recent study:

 - Sites in the #1 position receive 28% of all clicks